• USD

 Highlights

-• Enjoy guided tastings at renowned estates before Franschhoek check-in.
+• Enjoy guided tastings at renowned estates.

 We focus on Stellenbosch and the Stellenbosch Wine Route, widely regarded as the heart of South Africa’s winemaking heritage.
 Founded in 1679, Stellenbosch is the country’s second-oldest town, and its character is defined by oak-lined streets, historic water furrows, and some of the finest examples of Cape Dutch architecture in the Cape.
 Your guide will place the wine route in context, explaining how the surrounding mountains, river systems, and varied soils of the Eerste River Valley have shaped viticulture and settlement over centuries.